Understanding the Differences Between Amped FIVE or Amped Replay vs Consumer Video Players

 Let’s put this two information together: 704 x 12 = 8443 samples in width and 576 x 11 = 6336 samples in height.
 And if we compute the ratio, we have 8443/6336 = 4/3, which is the standard PAL aspect ratio.
 And so?
 If we want to display the video correctly, we need to deinterlace it, remove the two bars on the sides using the Crop tool, and finally use the Aspect Ratio tool, set to 4:3.

-We hope this tip explained the reasons why we tend to not automate too much in our products: we want the user to be in control, and we offer our training for getting them ready to make use of such control.
+We hope this tip explained the reasons why we tend to not automate too much in our products.
+We want the user to be in control, and we offer our training to get them ready to make use of such control.
+Something consumer video players simply don’t provide.

 Table of Contents